 About the Paper

-Currently The Central Queensland News is published 2 days a week, Wednesday and Friday, with the only exception being Good Friday (Published Saturday).
-It has a circulation of approximately 4800 on Wednesday and 5800 on Friday.
+The Central Queensland News is published each Friday, with the only exception being Good Friday (Published Saturday).
+It has a circulation of approximately 5800.

 The Central Queensland News and Blackwater Herald are printed by Capricornia Newspapers Pty Ltd who also publishes the Capricorn Local News, Gladstone Observer, Capricorn Coast Mirror, and The Central Telegraph.